10 Manual Testing Interview Questions to Help You Prepare

 Have the problem-solving skills to find innovative solutions

 You should be able to concisely explain that black box testing is a standard approach to validating the software from the end user’s point of view.
 If you’ve done white box testing, compare your experiences with the two.
-Every question is an opportunity to give concrete examples from your own background instead of answering with a textbook explanation.
+Every question is an opportunity to give concrete examples from your background instead of answering with just a definition you could have learned in a textbook in school.

-This is another question designed to gauge your knowledge and understanding of a manual testing role’s nuances.
-You should be able to speak about the work you’ve done in alpha testing, which end-user representatives typically do at the developer’s site.
+Again, this question aims to gauge your knowledge and understanding of the nuances of your role as a manual tester.
+You should be able to speak about your alpha testing work, typically done by end-user representatives at the developer’s site.

-You may also have done beta testing as a potential customer, but that’s not what they’ll be hiring you to do in a manual software testing role.
+You may also have done beta testing as a potential customer, but that’s not what they’ll hire you to do in a manual software testing role.

 You might answer this question by sharing your best practices for writing test cases.
-For example, you might mention the 80/20 rule that suggests you’ll achieve the best coverage when 20 per cent of your test covers 80 per cent of the application.
-You might also talk about test case prioritisation, and how you are making sure you are taking a granular, modular test case approach and regularly monitoring your test case.
+For example, you might mention the 80/20 rule that suggests you’ll achieve the best coverage when 20 percent of your test covers 80 percent of the application.
+You might also talk about test case prioritisation, and how you make sure you are taking a granular, modular test case approach while regularly monitoring your test cases.

 Many different tools are on the market for testers to use.
-Instead of just listing those you have experience using, talk about how you have used each.
-What are the benefits or drawbacks of each type of testing?
-This provides a chance for you to differentiate between the types of testing.
+Instead of just listing the ones you have experience using, talk about how you have used each.
+Consider the benefits or drawbacks of each type of testing.
+This also gives you a chance to differentiate between the types of testing.
 Maybe you’ve found one software is better for acceptance and performance testing while another is best for unit, integration, or functional testing.

 End-to-end testing is costly and more complicated since it replicates user behaviour with the software in a complete application environment.
 As these tests are hard to maintain when automated, you can expect to do end-to-end testing as a manual tester.
 Mention examples of end-to-end tests you’ve done, such as logging in or verifying email notifications or online payments.

-Since only particular scenarios trigger latent defects, they can be challenging to identify in the testing environment.
-Here’s a chance to talk about your attention to detail, your diligence in inspecting the product constantly, and the importance of exhaustive testing.
+Since latent defects are only triggered in particular scenarios, they can be challenging to identify in the testing environment.
+Here’s a chance to talk about your attention to detail, diligence in constantly inspecting the product, and the importance of exhaustive testing.

-In addition to preparing by practising your answers to questions like these and others, you will also need to do more research.
-The more prepared you are, the better equipped you’ll be to answer whatever an employer asks.
+In addition to preparing by practising your answers to questions like these and others, you will also need to study legwork more.
+The more research you do ahead of time, the better equipped you’ll be to answer whatever that employer asks you.

 If you’re looking for a job in manual testing, research the companies where you apply.
 One way to do this is to read the roundups of top companies available online.
-They will often be customer focused, helping an organisation decide whether to take their business to that company.
-Still, you can learn about the top software testing companies this way.
+They are often customer-focused, helping an organisation decide whether to take their business to that company.
+You can learn about the top software testing companies this way.

-The customer-facing rankings of top manual testing companies may not help much with understanding work culture.
-If possible, it helps to talk to people who work, or have worked at, that organisation.
-Use LinkedIn and other professional networks to find more information about what it’s actually like there.
-You can also read testimonials on job recruiting sites, but the anonymity of those makes the reliability lower.
+The customer-facing rankings of top manual testing companies may only help a little with understanding work culture.
+It helps to talk to people who work or have worked at that organisation.
+Use LinkedIn and your other professional networks to learn more about what it’s like there.
+You can also read testimonials on job recruiting sites, but their anonymity lowers the reliability.

-Ask a friend or family member to pose the questions above to you in person, by phone, or in a Zoom call.
-Try to replicate an actual interview environment.
+Ask a friend or family member to pose the questions above to you in person, by phone, or via Zoom call.
+Try to replicate the actual interview environment you will experience.
 This can include dressing the part and setting yourself up without distractions to do your best in the practice stage.
+It can give you more confidence when you’re live and on the spot.

-The person practising your interview with you is a valuable resource.
-Ask them to tell you what you did well and what you could improve.
-With manual testing, it’s helpful to complete mock interviews with someone in the industry to get targeted feedback.
-After all, your grandmother may be the sweetest person to take the time to ask you the common questions.
-But she won’t know if you are giving too much or not enough detail while explaining regression testing.
+Ask the person doing your mock interview to tell you what you did well and could improve.
+Manual testing will help you do the mock interview with someone in the industry so that they can give you feedback, as they have the appropriate knowledge to know if you are answering correctly.

-If you have a job interview that doesn’t go well and you don’t get an offer, consider following up with the interviewer to request feedback.
-They may or may not oblige, but there’s no harm in politely asking.
+Want to learn more about preparing for job interviews?
+Coursera can help.
+Preparation for Job Interviews is a popular guided project to help you prepare and get confident about your interview.

 Editorial Team